-Definition of default: Individual loans are considered to be in default and are allocated to Stage 3 if the loan is more than 90 days past due, is subject to certain forbearance activities, is in possession or if the customer has been identified as bankrupt and is in arrears by more than a nominal amount.
-A cure period is in place such that the loan would move back to Stage 2 if the loan exits default and remains not in default for 12 months or, for loans subject to forbearance, if 12 consecutive full payments are made after the forbearance activity has completed.
+Definition of default: Individual loans are considered to be in default and are allocated to Stage 3 if the loan is more than 90 days past due, is subject to certain forbearance activities, is in possession, meets 'unlikely to pay' criteria or if the customer has been identified as bankrupt and is in arrears by more than a nominal amount.
+A cure period is in place such that the loan would move back to Stage 2 if the loan exits default and remains not in default for more than 12 months or, for loans subject to forbearance, if 12 consecutive full payments are made after the forbearance activity has completed.
+The Group has updated its definition of default during 2021 to align to the regulatory definition under the Internal Ratings Based (IRB) approach for capital requirements.
+This has resulted in a change in the list of events considered to be a default.

 ECL is calculated by multiplying loss given default (LGD), probability of default (PD) and exposure at default (EAD).
-Each element of the calculation is modelled at individual account level on a monthly basis over the remaining contractual term of the loan, with the first 12 months totalled to obtain the 12 month ECL and the lifetime ECL obtained by totalling the above over the full contractual life of the loan.
+Each element of the calculation is modelled at individual account level on a monthly basis over the remaining contractual term of the loan, with the first 12 months totalled to obtain the 12-month ECL and the lifetime ECL obtained by totalling the above over the full contractual life of the loan.
 Modelling assumptions are based on historical data analysis of the impact of economic variables on loan behaviour.
 These assumptions are then applied to the forecast economic scenarios to predict future loan behaviour.